lukateg/strength-age/README.md

 // - check if all components are server components if possible
 // - check why uploading calls 3 requests and is so slow
 // - start cleaning up the code

+// - each section has its own functionallity button. lessons section -> create lesson, materials section -> upload materials....
+// - each loading component separated into loading state, no items state and items state

 # MVP Plan for Teach.me
 ✅ Core Features